Grains, Nuts, Seeds and Legumes Must Be Properly Prepared

-Legumes are any beans or peas that are from pods.
+Legumes are beans or peas that are from pods, also called pulses, but they do not include wax, yellow or green beans.

 Therefore, after grains, nuts, seeds, and legumes are properly prepared, as detailed below, they must also be cooked long enough to break down their cells walls.
 Since breads and pastry are cooked, and legumes must be cooked long enough so they are soft and easy to chew they aren’t an issue, however nuts and seeds are a big issue.